ianozsvald/social_media_brand_disambiguator/README.md

 Creating a gold standard
 ------------------------

-If you have a SQLiteDB then you won't need to do this.
+If you have a SQLiteDB then you won't need to do this. `apple10.json` is an example input file of tweets you've collected from Twitter via cURL on their streaming API, it is a many-line text file where each line is a valid JSON document (exactly as streamed via Twitter).

     $ u'/home/ian/workspace/virtualenvs/tweet_disambiguation_project/prototype1/src'
     $ #export DISAMBIGUATOR_CONFIG=production  # might be useful if not using ipython